-When His disciples asked Jesus to teach them to pray his response was the Lord’s prayer.
+When His disciples asked Jesus to teach them to pray His response was the Lord’s prayer (Matthew 6:9-13).
 This then is how you pray:

 If you struggle with prayer, as most of us do, one of the most helpful resources is to pray this prayer.
 Pray it slowly, thinking about and reflecting on each word and phrase e.g. ‘Our father in heaven’ - thank you God that because of Jesus you have become our father and we are your children.

-Please join us for any of the above prayer meetings!
+Please join us for any of our weekly prayer meetings:

 We produce a monthly Church Prayer Diary with specific news and prayer requests.
-You can pick one up from the information desk or download it here.
+You can pick one up from the welcome desk or download it here.

 If you would like prayer for anything please do get in touch, or come along to our Sunday services and someone will be available to pray with you.

 A number of people at church go prayer walking, if you would like to join them please contact the church office for more details.